maltebp/River/README.md

  - Keyboard and mouse events
  - Spatial Audio

-### To come
-Some core features that are yet to be implemented
- - Collision system
- - Particles
- - Lighting

 ## Technologies / libraries
 The project makes use of following external libraries / technologies: